 Under alternative C no new fixed anchors or fixed equipment, with the exception of permitted replacement anchors, would be allowed in the Bridge Canyon Wilderness.
-In recognition of the area's cultural importance and to meet the intent of NPS Director's Order 41, the concentration of existing bolt-intensive face climbs would be reduced.
-The purpose of this action recognizes the area's cultural importance and further supports the NPS stance that while climbing is a legitimate and appropriate use of wilderness, fixed anchors or fixed equipment should be rare in wilderness.
+In addition, the concentration of existing boltintensive face climbs would be reduced.
+These actions would be taken, as in the Spirit Mountain Wilderness, because the intensive (more than occasional) placement of permanent, fixed anchors and hardware is not compatible with the Wilderness Act; NPS Director's Order 41: Wilderness Stewardship and Reference Manual 41: Wilderness Stewardship; BLM Manual 6340 -Management of Designated Wilderness Areas, and BLM Instructional Memorandum 2007-084 ("Use of Permanent Fixed Anchors for Climbing in Designated Wilderness Areas Managed by BLM").
+These actions recognize the area's cultural importance and further support the NPS stance that while climbing is a legitimate and appropriate use of wilderness, fixed anchors or fixed equipment should be rare in wilderness.

-An inventory would be completed in the wilderness area of all climbing routes with fixed anchors and fixed equipment, making specific notation of those routes that may be considered bolt-intensive face climbs.
-Bolt-intensive face climbs may be considered any climb that includes "more than the occasional placement of a fixed anchor for belay, rappel, or protection purposes" per the intent of Director's Order 41.
+An initial inventory of climbing routes with fixed anchors has been conducted in the Bridge Canyon and Spirit Mountain wilderness areas (NPS 2011).
+The National Park Service and Bureau of Land Management, with climber and tribal input, would make specific notation of those routes that may be considered bolt-intensive face climbs.
+Bolt-intensive face climbs may be considered any climb that includes "more than the occasional placement of a fixed anchor for belay, rappel, or protection purposes" per the intent of Director's Order 41

-The agency staff would then work with tribes and partners to reduce the concentration of bolt-intensive face climbs in certain climbing areas within the Bridge Canyon Wilderness.
+The agency staff would gather further input from the climbing community and tribes to reduce the concentration of bolt-intensive face climbs in certain climbing areas within the Bridge Canyon Wilderness.
 Reducing the concentration of bolt-intensive face climbs refers to reducing the concentration of routes in a climbing area, not necessarily the number of fixed anchors per individual route.
 Factors that would be considered in reducing the concentration of bolt-intensive face climbs include climber safety, impacts on sensitive natural and cultural resources, and impacts on wilderness character and resources (e.g., opportunities for solitude).